Add Container Images for Tanzu Deployments

 Harness integrates with many different types of repositories and artifact providers.
 We call these Artifact Servers, and they help you pull your artifacts into your Harness Applications.

-Once you set up an Artifact Server, Harness can pull artifacts and add them to the Harness Service you will deploy to Tanzu Application Service (formerly PCF).
+Once you set up an Artifact Server, Harness can pull artifacts and add them to the Harness Service you will deploy to Tanzu Application Service (TAS, formerly PCF).

 In this topic: